Devotion Dialogues

 Devotion can transcend destiny.
 Even cosmic laws have exceptions for those whose faith is absolute.
 Running toward the divine, not away from fear, is the path to transformation.

-Krishna & Radha
+Krishna & Uddhava

 Prahlad and Hiranyakashipu - The Son Who Defied His Father